 A woman in her late teens was sheltering in the basement with her boyfriend and her mother when the bombs struck.
 She told Amnesty International: “In a second, everything changed.
 Everything jumped up… People started screaming.
 It was full of dust. … I saw people bleeding.
 We grabbed our documents and left… Some people were not as lucky.”

-Yevhen Hrebenetskyi found the body of his father Mykhailo inside the concert hall.
-Yevhen told Amnesty International: “There were many injured people… There were police trying to pull people out of the rubble… At first, I saw his [Mykhailo’s] arm.
+Yehven Hrebenetskyi found the body of his father Mykhailo inside the concert hall.
+Yehven told Amnesty International: “There were many injured people… There were police trying to pull people out of the rubble… At first, I saw his [Mykhailo’s] arm.
 First, I saw a familiar hand.
 You know the hand of your loved ones.
 His face was covered with blood.
 His body was covered with bricks… I didn’t want my mom to see.”

 Dmytro Symonenko was with Lubov Svyrydova moments before she died from her injuries.
 He told Amnesty International: “She was severely injured.
 She managed to crawl from the rubble… she asked us to remember her name, because she felt she was dying.”